 At a chance encounter in New York City, Sunda was joking around at a party when she met Jackie Mason who told her to seriously consider doing stand up comedy and with her husband’s encouragement, took a comedy class and had her first paid gig within weeks.

 Her first performance was at a club called “Don’t Tell Mama”.
 “I was scared but loved the thrill of being in front of an audience talking about my life.
 And there is a lot to laugh at because when you’re a Swedish and Black Jew, growing up looking like a Puerto Rican and your mother gives you a Hindu name and sends you to an Irish Catholic School, you’re bound to be funny.
 But of course the funny doesn’t stop there… being married to an attorney with an overbearing Jewish mother in law and two precocious daughters makes this comedian different from all others.
 She’s the ultimate “Diverse Diversion”, she relates to being African-American.
 She relates to being a Jewish Princess, she has all these experiences that come together to make her the story of America.

 Sunda has produced her own comedy shows including: “Femmes Fatales” one of the longest running female comedy showcases for NY’s Toyota Comedy Festival for eight years.
 She is also the Chairperson for the Annual “Laugh Off”, an event that brings awareness to Gilda’s Club in Northern New Jersey.
 This is a cancer support group that was formed by the late comedian Gilda Radner.

 Sunda also cooks big Shabbos dinners every week.
 “I like to make Kosher Soul Food like collard greens and pastrami.”
-Sunda is currently in the process of writing a recipe book for racially mixed couples.
-A self confessed shoe fanatic even for her two daughters, Sunda is full of surprises and can’t wait to tell you about it.
+Sunda has written a recipe book called Kosher Soul Food, available for purchase now.
+A self confessed shoe fanatic, Sunda is full of surprises and can’t wait to tell you about it.